 About Kayla Heuer

 From a young age, I knew I wanted to help people—I just wasn’t sure what that would look like.
 I’ve always found deep meaning in comforting others through hard times and in trying to understand what it means to be human.
-My years in customer service showed me how small moments of genuine connection can bring a sense of stability and care—how simply being seen can make a difference.
-I often found myself making coffee and wishing for more than a quick, polite exchange.
-These experiences eventually guided me toward earning my undergraduate degree in Healthy Lifestyle Coaching from Arizona State University, where I became fascinated by the many layers that shape our overall wellbeing—physical, emotional, and relational.
+My years in the service industry showed me how small moments of genuine connection can bring a sense of stability and care—how simply being seen can make a difference.
+I began to cherish the moments of connection that came with serving coffee—hearing snippets of people’s stories and witnessing their routines unfold in just a few minutes each day.
+Those brief but meaningful interactions sparked my desire to connect more deeply and support others in a more lasting way.
+I became deeply passionate about health and wellness and the many layers that shape our overall wellbeing—physical, emotional, relational, spiritual and environmental.

 As a therapist, I blend all that I’ve learned through my own experiences—personally and professionally—to support clients as they navigate life’s transitions, rebuild their relationship with themselves and their bodies, and create meaningful, lasting change from the inside out.